Can hot drinks cause cancer?

 But is all that heat doing damage?

-A recent study published in the International Journal of Cancer showed an association between drinking super-hot drinks and a higher risk for esophageal cancer.
+A study published in the International Journal of Cancer showed an association between drinking super-hot drinks and a higher risk for esophageal cancer.
 The study examined more than 50,000 people from northeastern Iran, and the results suggest that the heavy consumption of very hot tea in the studied region makes the people there more vulnerable to cancer.

 It suggests that because there aren’t health benefits to drinking tea while extremely hot, people would be advised to let it cool down a bit.